Contents: Resistance Simple Definition

 Every electrical load or conductor has an internal resistance, which

 is measured in ohms (Ω) and can be measured with a special type of electrical probe called an ohmmeter (Amazon).
-The higher number of ohms, the more the material has resistance.
+The higher the number of ohms, the more the material has resistance.

 What Causes Resistivity?